Jeremy Hefner: New York Mets

 On April 23, 2012, Hefner was called up to the Mets roster to fill in for Ronny Cedeño, who was placed on the disabled list with a strained left intercostal muscle.
 He pitched three scoreless innings, allowing three hits and one walk.
 He was sent down to Buffalo after the game, which the Mets lost to the San Francisco Giants, 6–1.
 Hefner recorded his first career loss against the Toronto Blue Jays on May 19, 2012, after pitching five innings of relief.

 On May 24, Hefner made his first MLB start against the San Diego Padres.
 On May 29, Hefner recorded his first big-league win against the Philadelphia Phillies, which also included his first hit, a home run.
 He was the first pitcher to homer and get his first big-league win in the same game since Dennis Tankersley did it on May 26, 2002.
 He was also the first Mets pitcher to get his first win and homer on the same day.

 On July 4, 2012, Hefner was optioned to Triple-A Buffalo.
 However, he was called back on July 21 after an injury to Johan Santana.
 On August 26, Hefner pitched his first game since returning from paternity leave for the birth of his second child.
 Although he got a no-decision, Hefner pitched the best game of his rookie season, by going eight innings and only surrendering one run on five hits.

 On September 26, 2012, Hefner was the winning pitcher on the same night that David Wright broke the Mets' all-time hits record.

 On August 28, 2013, Hefner underwent Tommy John surgery.
-Asked if he plans on a late 2014 return, Hefner stated, "That’s my goal, that’s my hope."
+Asked if he planned on a late 2014 return, Hefner stated, "That’s my goal, that’s my hope."

 After the 2013 season, Hefner was non-tendered by the Mets, making him a free agent.
 However, he was re-signed to a one-year contract in December, prior to the start of the 2014 season.
 On October 9, 2014, Hefner announced through his Twitter account that he would undergo a second Tommy John surgery.